 |Nonresident 5-Day Freshwater Fishing**

 (5 consecutive days)

 |Nonresident 10-Day Saltwater Fishing License

 |Nonresident Annual Fishing License for 70% or Greater Service-Connected

 Partially Disabled Veterans and Service-Connected Totally and Permanently

-and Permanent Service-Connected by the U.S. Department of Veterans Affairs
+Permanent Service-Connected by the U.S. Dept of Veterans Affairs Administrative

-Administrative Office may apply for a discounted annual fishing license.
+Office may apply for a discounted annual fishing license.
+All applicable